marwin-ko/course_work/Udemy/mySQL_certification/sql_notes.md

 - use single quotes (''), for calling textual data from table(s).
 - use single quotes (''), for making strings (for like concatenation) = use ||, as known as pipes, to concatenate strings to data.
-- use double quotes (""), for alias designation
+- use double quotes (""), for alias designation (column labeling)
 - __!=__ is equivalent to <> for numerical data (e.g. sal!=3000 __~__ sal<>3000)
 - try to keep conditions together by keeping AND clauses together or separating by parenthesis.
+- use -- to comment out lines
+- You can use grouping functions in the HAVING clause.
+NOTE: WHERE clause is only for single row functions

+## ERRORS
+* too many values ==> misusing the IN clause (possible solution: use equals sign(=) instead of IN clause.

+* single-row subquery returns more than one row ==> misusing the equals sign(=) (possible solution: use IN clause instead of equals sign(=))

 ## What is going on in the backend?
 Given the following SQL statement.
 What is going on?